onflow/flow-go/language.md

 // a is 2
 ```

-The left-hand side of the assignment must be an identifier, followed by one or more indices.
+The left-hand side of the assignment must be an identifier, followed by one or more index or access expressions.

 ```typescript
 const numbers = [1, 2]